darkcl/github-status-reporter/readme.md

 ### Context

 Optional string label to differentiate this status from the status of other systems.

-Can be set as an environment variable as GITHUB_CONTEXT.
+Can be set as an environment variable as `GITHUB_CONTEXT`.

 `github-status-reporter --context 'api' ...`